 RV Propane System and Propane Tank

 Another integral part of de-winterizing your RV is to make certain your propane system is reading to go.

-If you don’t have any leaks, clean all of your propane components and appliances.
+If you don’t detect any gas leaks, clean all of your LP’s components and appliances.
 Continue onto the testing process by lighting and allow them to run awhile.

-When checking your propane RV refrigerator in electric mode, turn it off.
+When checking your propane RV refrigerator in electric mode, turn it OFF.
 Open the doors allowing it to return to room temperature.
 Then test it electrically.

-It provides more accurate propane level readings so you don’t run out at inopportune times.
+It provides more accurate propane level readings so you don’t run out of propane at inopportune times.
 We’ve been able to estimate down to the least fraction of when we need to refill our propane.